LudicMindStudio/RoadAheadTeamVault/Meetings/Untitled.md

 - Thoughts on the Development?
 Want me to work faster?
 ---
 **Short Demo**
 Lets look at how out pipeline works.
-We just started so theres still alot of missing pieces and kinks to fix@
+We just started so there's still a lot of missing pieces and kinks to fix!

 ---
+**Other News**
+- RPGMaker demo focus groups
+- TRA/GAS gamer guidance
+- Game design meetings
 # Recording

 # Live Notes